|

 Filename filters

-If you use File Segmentation Rule with XML or HTML files, use the First segment in a file is header for other segments checkbox to make sure that the XML or HTML header is repeated for each segment.
+If you use File Segmentation with XML or HTML files, use the First segment in a file is header for other segments checkbox so the XML or HTML header will be included for each segment.
 Otherwise, each segment will lack the <html> or <?xml> header that is necessary for correct identification of the file type.

 Segment markers for XML and HTML are based on the raw text in the file, including tags and comments.
 For example, suppose you have an HTML file that looks like this: